datonic/datadex/README.md

 - **Data as Code**.
 Declarative stateless transformations tracked in `git`.
 Version your data as code!
 Publish and share your reusable models for others to build on top.
 - **Modern**: Supports types, tests, materialized views, and more.

-Datadex isn't a new tool, it is an opinionated bridge between existing ones.
+Datadex is not a new tool, it is an opinionated bridge between existing ones.

 ### 🚀 What can you do with Datadex?

-- Model [existing datasets using `dbt` and `SQL` like you would do in your company](dbt/models/climate/sources.yml).
-You can use and abuse any of the other awesome `dbt` features like `tests` and `docs` ([automatically generated and published on GitHub Pages](https://davidgasquez.github.io/datadex/docs)).
+- Model [existing datasets using `Python` and `SQL` like you would do in your company](dbt/models/climate/sources.yml).
+You can rely on awesome `dbt` features like `tests` and `docs` ([automatically generated and published on GitHub Pages](https://davidgasquez.github.io/datadex/docs)) too.
-- Explore your data with Rill or Jupyter Notebooks.
-[Share your findings with others](https://davidgasquez.github.io/datadex/notebooks/2023-05-06-quarto.html) by publishing your notebooks online as beautiful static websites (thanks to Quarto).
+- Explore your data wherever you want.
+Use Jupyter Notebooks, BI Tools, Excel, ....
+[Share your findings with others](https://davidgasquez.github.io/datadex/notebooks/2023-05-06-quarto.html) by publishing them online as beautiful static websites (thanks to Quarto).
-- Add new sources via Dagster, dbt Python models, or dbt Plugins.
-Bring data locally and work with it!
+- Add new data sources to the Datadex.
+The goal is simple; bring data locally and work with it!

 ![Dagster Asset_Group](https://user-images.githubusercontent.com/1682202/259458000-92984525-66bc-4410-8cb0-bd1b0cbfaf1d.png)